1. What is a Club Sport?

-Come to Carter Gym and ask for Andy Shell or the Graduate Assistant of Club Sports.
+Visit Carter Gym and ask for Andy Shell or the Graduate Assistant of Club Sports.
 Further details will then be given to you about how to get the club sport you would like here on campus.

 3. Who can participate in a Club Sport?

-Any current graduate or under-graduate student may be a part of a club, who is not on a Varsity roster.
+Any current graduate or undergraduate student may be a part of a club, who is not on a varsity roster.

 4. How is Club Sports governed?